NxPKG/khulnasoft-docs/content/r2/buckets/public-buckets.md

 ## Enable managed public access

-When you enable managed public access for your bucket, the content of your bucket is available to the Internet through a Cloudflare-managed `r2.dev` subdomain.
+When you enable managed public access for your bucket, the content of your bucket is available to the Internet through a Khulnasoft-managed `r2.dev` subdomain.

 {{<Aside type="note">}}